Photon1c/FrogSwarms/README.md

 # ✨ 🐸 FrogSwarms 🐸 ✨

-A collection of scripts to instantiate [swarms](https://github.com/kyegomez/swarms) agents to debug and deploy.
+A collection of scripts for instantiating [swarms](https://github.com/kyegomez/swarms) agents to debug and deploy.

 Check back as this repository grows with more samples.